-How often do we wait for something, or someone, ‘out there’ to change, before we act?
+How often do we wait for someone, or something, outside of ourselves, to change before we act?

-We wait for our husbands to come round to our way of thinking.
+We wait for our husbands to come around to our way of thinking.

 We wait for them to change their behaviour so that we can be happy.

-Sometimes we wait, and secretly hope, they will give us a compelling reason to leave them, so that we don’t have to take responsibility for that life-altering decision ourselves!
+Sometimes we wait, and secretly hope, our husbands will offer up a compelling reason for us to leave them, so we don’t have to be the ones responsible for making that life-altering decision!

 How often do we wait instead of telling ourselves the truth about what we really want?